-Well, we did it friends!
-We made it through the holiday season.
-Now it’s time to get REAL serious about finances and the new year.
+We’ve almost made it through the holiday season, and now it’s time to get REAL serious about finances and the new year.
 You probably read my post recently about why finances should be at the top of your new year’s resolutions list and today we are going to tackle how to recover from holiday spending.
 No matter how hard we try we all tend to just spend a bit more in the weeks leading up to the holidays.
 So now, let’s focus on how to get back on track.

 How To Recover From Holiday Spending

 - Give yourself a no-spend challenge: I love a good January challenge and a no-spend challenge is great.
 I did one a few years ago and it really sets your year off right.
 I feel like doing it in January can benefit you throughout the year.
 Bonus: Try to get a group together to do a no-spend challenge.
 Maybe your coworkers so you aren’t tempted to go out for lunches, or maybe your group of girlfriends so you can find fun things to do that don’t cost money!

 - Utilize the holiday gift cards you were given: If you are anything like me you mostly get gift cards for the holidays.
 I have a hard time thinking of tangible items to ask for and my parents insist on doing something so it’s usually gift cards to my nail place, Starbucks, Target, Visa, and Lululemon.
 I find this better than just picking random stuff to ask for that I don’t really need.
 That way come January when I am trying to curb spending I can still do some fun things because I have gift cards!

 - Look for after-holiday deals: Basically, every store has another Black Friday right after the holidays.
 They are trying to make room for spring stuff or new items so EVERYTHING is on sale.
 If there are things you absolutely need wait for an after-holiday deal.